 The city of two rivers, Kumagaya (north of Tokyo), the local manhole covers show adorable fish poking their heads out of the Arakawa river.
 Up above are mighty fireworks bursting in the night sky.

 Kumagaya City has an annual fireworks festival, dating back to 1948.
 It’s a popular night out for locals, who turn out in their yukata to watch 10,000 fireworks light up the night sky.
-There is also a large food market, serving such favourite market treats as takoyaki and taiyaki.
+There is also a large food market, serving such favourite market treats as takoyaki and fish-shaped taiyaki.

 Tottori Manhole Covers – Yodoe umbrellas